Your Comments: The Plight Of Penmanship

 LIANE HANSEN, Host:

 She wondered whether cursive really is necessary.
 Well, most of you lamented the apparent death of handwriting.
 David Schneider wrote that typing and writing by hand are two very different acts.
 Handwriting is, of course, slower and it reveals something about the writer's physical state as well as the quality of attention.
 If these things are no longer important, then human experience altogether is diminished.

-But high school teacher Christian Riley(ph) wrote: I agree that my students' handwriting is atrocious.
-Most of them also don't understand how to properly powder a wig and their horsemanship is abominable.
+B: I agree that my students' handwriting is atrocious.
+Most of them also don't understand how to properly powder a wig, and their horsemanship is abominable.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.